-On the one hand, the re-introduction of border controls has definitely not put an end to a borderless Europe if interpreted in terms of the four fundamental freedoms of circulation enshrined in the Single European Act.
-The free circulation of capital, services and goods has therefore not been interrupted.
-Mobile spaces in terms of cross-border communication flows and networks continued to exist, and even when looking at the free movement of people, the temporary suspension of the Schengen Convention was authorized if it did not exceed a period of six month foreseen by the Schengen Code.
-Furthermore, the checks at the border only signified a delay and not a disruption of the possibility to cross the border and, under the pressure of border regions with a high proportion of cross-border workers, they were for the most part more or less rapidly abandoned.
+Whereas this more differentiated perception of On the one hand, the re-introduction of border borders helps to explain the re-introduction of controls has definitely not put an end to a borderborder checks following the Schengen crisis of 2015, less Europe if interpreted in terms of the four it appears to be even more essential to understand fundamental freedoms of circulation enshrined the drastic bordering measures during the COVID-19 in the Single European Act.
+The free circulation pandemic.
+The "myth" of a Europe without borders of capital, services and goods has therefore has crumbled more sharply, as it has reminded us not been interrupted.
+Mobile spaces in terms of that the EU is not a Federation, as the competence cross-border communication flows and networks of border management lies with the Member States continued to exist, and even when looking at the and not with the EU institutions.
+Each EU Member free movement of people, the temporary suspen-State has used bordering policies unilaterally by sion of the Schengen Convention was authorized if using different articles of the Schengen Convention. it did not exceed a period of six month foreseen by This led within two months, between March and the Schengen Code.
+Furthermore, the checks at the May 2020, to an almost hermetic closure of nearly border only signified a delay and not a disruption all borders within the Schengen Area, this time not of the possibility to cross the border and, under the only slowing down cross-border flows of people, pressure of border regions with a high proportion of but impeding them totally.
+And after the peak cross-border workers, they were for the most part of the pandemic, each EU Member State again more or less rapidly abandoned. decided more or less unilaterally on the modalities of how and when to reopen its borders, creating the paradoxical situation that, at certain times, some EU borders were open in one direction but closed in the other

-On the other hand, the Schengen crisis has revealed the end of a "myth" of a "Europe without borders" which has been constructed since the mid-1980s, under the influence of the European Parliament and the European Commission, which suggested that a "Europe without borders" actually also meant the abolition of political borders and the creation of a European Federation.
-The "myth" turned the ideal of a "Europe without borders" into the final objective of European integration and it became an end in itself.
-It has been built on a unidimensional concept of borders regarded as "negative" barriers only, a concept which ignored both their positive functions and the reality of existing borders in the EU.
-Indeed, except for a "Europe without borders" in terms of the four fundamental freedoms of circulation, most borders - i.e. political, administrative, cultural, etc.
+On the other hand, the Schengen crisis has revealed the end of a "myth" of a "Europe without borders" which has been constructed since the mid-1980s, under the influence of the European Parliament and the European Commission, which suggested that a This proves that the question to ask is not so much whether the EU should still pursue its ideal of a "Europe without borders" actually also meant the "Europe without borders" but rather who has the abolition of political borders and the creation of a European Federation.
+The "myth" turned the ideal of competence of border management and if this a "Europe without borders" into the final objective competence is situated at the right governance of European integration and it became an end in level.
+For, if one seeks further European integration. itself.
+It has been built on a unidimensional concept then one could consider creating coordination or of borders regarded as "negative" barriers only, a even place the main authority of border control on concept which ignored both their positive functions the EU rather than on national State level.
+Without and the reality of existing borders in the EU.
+Indeed, creating a new myth of a "Europe without borders", except for a "Europe without borders" in terms of this could help to ensure better crisis management the four fundamental freedoms of circulation, most and a more efficient functioning of the Schengen borders - i.e. political, administrative, cultural, etc. Convention and its exception rules for re-bordering.